WawerOS/CalcSepPrototype/readme.md

 - The bug I most expect is misaligned Talon's, or switched sine and cosine.
 - If the bug is more than that please gather all information possible about it's occurence.
+##Building
+It now uses GradleRIO to build and deploy check GradleRIO4Dummies for more  info.

 Thank you!!